HackerN64/HackerSM64/README.md

   - Example Text: `"@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"`
   - NOTE: It is not mandatory to reset the text color with `"@--------"`, but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.
 - Toggle visiblity of collision surfaces and object hitboxes with Visual Surface Debug. `config.h` has VISUAL_DEBUG which can be turned on to enable this feature.
+- Workaround for infinite death loops caused by using the wrong warp type for death warps.
+Mario's HP will be restored when being warped to any warp if (and only if) he was warped while dead. *

 **Other Bugfixes:**
 - Castle music fix (Fixes the castle music sometimes triggering after getting a dialog) *